 Hike a forest of stairs.
 (Ravenna)

-This up-and-down, 3-mile loop takes you through Ravenna and Cowen Parks, up the long 52nd Street stairway (247 steps) and down tiny paths for a total of 17 stairways.
-Bonus: Two playgrounds, both near restaurants for a nibble, meal or treat.
+This up-and-down, 3-mile loop takes you through Ravenna and Cowen Parks, up the long 52nd Street stairway (247 steps) and down tiny paths for 17 stairways.
+Bonus: Two playgrounds near restaurants for a nibble, meal, or treat.